Eat the Foods You Love to Get Healthy and Lose Weight

 Want to know the secret to living a long and healthy life?
-First of all, don't believe what the centenarians tell you.
-Second, make sure that you only eat the foods that you love.
+First of all, don't believe everything people tell you.
+Second, make sure that you eat foods that you love.
 Just be sure to have a long list of yummy, healthy foods that you love.

 A Good Trolling